Lawrence Shankland: Heart of Midlothian

-2022–23

 Shankland returned to Scottish football in July 2022, signing a three-year contract with Heart of Midlothian.
 He scored his first goal for Hearts in a 1–1 draw with Hibernian at Easter Road on 7 August 2022.
 After a season-ending injury to club captain Craig Gordon in a match on 28 December 2022, Shankland was named team captain for the rest of the season.

-Shankland became the first Hearts' player since John Robertson in the 1991–92 season to score 20 goals in all competitions following his goal in the Scottish Cup against Hibs to make it 2–0.
+In scoring in a Scottish Cup derby victory over Hibs in January 2023, he became the first Hearts player since John Robertson in the 1991–92 season to score 20 goals in all competitions.

-2023–24

 In Gordon's continued absence, Shankland retained team captaincy for the 2023–24 season.
-His second season at Hearts showed a similar prolific form as his first, hitting 50 club goals by February 2024, less than 18 months after joining the club, becoming only the second player to hit the milestone in the 21st century alongside Jamie Walker.
+His second season at Hearts showed a similar prolific form as his first, hitting 50 club goals by February 2024, less than 18 months after joining the club; he was only the second player to hit the milestone in the 21st century, after Jamie Walker.

+During the 2024–25 season, Shankland's goalscoring output in the early part of the campaign was lower than in the previous season, with analysis noting a reduced conversion rate despite a similar volume of chances.
+In July 2025, Shankland signed a new three-year contract with the club.

+In the 2025–26 season, he continued as club captain and contributed key goals in the title challenge, including in a 3–1 victory over Celtic on 26 October 2025 that increased Hearts' lead at the top of the table.
+He later netted the winning goal in a 2–1 victory against Rangers on 4 May 2026.
+On the final matchday of the season against Celtic, Shankland scored the opening goal in an eventual 3–1 defeat, resulting in Hearts finishing second in the title race behind Celtic.
+He ended the season with 16 league goals, just one short of top scorer Tawanda Maswanhise.

+Rangers

+On 26 May 2026, Rangers announced the signing of Shankland on a two-year deal with an option for an additional year.
+On 29 July 2026 Shankland was named club captain by manager Derek McInnes, a role that he had with McInnes at Hearts the season before.